 The degree programs are intended for individuals with undergraduate training and experience in fields such as biology, engineering, chemistry, forestry, and geology, as well as business administration, economics, geography, planning, and other social sciences.

-Graduate students take an integrated sequence of courses, pursue further complementary courses in their area of specialization, and complete a research project on a topic involving more than one traditional discipline.
+Graduate students take an integrated sequence of courses, pursue further complementary courses in their area of specialization, and complete a research project or thesis on a topic involving more than one traditional discipline.

 The aim is to give students increased familiarity and competence in: